clearent/android-idtech-sdk/README.md

 ## Creating a transaction token to represent a manually entered card.

-In the libs folder is a newer version of the clearent idtech android jar - clearent-idtech-android-2.0.20190122192757.jar.
+In the libs folder is a newer version of the clearent idtech android jar, clearent-idtech-android-105-1.0.8.jar which replaces clearent-idtech-android-105-1.0.5.jar.

+Release Highlights

+clearent-idtech-android-2.0.20190122192757.jar (deprecated).
 Support has been added so you can manually enter a card and have it stored using our 'mobile jwt' solution.
+(Idtech recommended moving to 105)

+clearent-idtech-android-105-1.0.5.jar - upgraded to support the IDTech Universal SDK 105 jar (in libs).
+Caches a flag when the reader is configured speeding up future connections.
+Added retry logic during communication issues with the reader to get the configuration to apply more consistently.

+clearent-idtech-android-105-1.0.8.jar - fixed an issue when swapping back and forth between readers when the auto configuration has been disabled and the applyClearentConfiguration was called at a later time.
+Expose the verbose logging method for support.
+Exposed firmware upgrade methods.
+New performance change was added so when the framework identifies when the configuration has been applied it will use a SharedPreference to store this, allowing the app to be shutdown and brought back up with this knowledge still retained.
+So, first time reader connections will take the hit on the reader configuration and every time thereafter should be faster.

 The demo has an example: